kyma-project/kyma/docs/getting-started/11-expose-function.md

    []
    ```

-3. Send a `POST` request to the Function with a sample order details:
+3. Send a `POST` request to the Function with sample order details:

    ```bash
    curl -ikX POST "https://$FUNCTION_DOMAIN" \